 If you make this blackberry white chocolate tart, let me know!
 Drop a comment or tag me on Instagram.

 Earl Grey Cake with Honey Buttercream and Blackberry Caramel

 - 1 prepared sweet tart crust (fully baked)

-- 2 cups (340g) white chocolate, finely chopped You can also use a higher quality chocolate chip - I recommend Guittard
+- 2 cups white chocolate, finely chopped You can also use higher quality chocolate chips - I recommend Guittard

 - ¼ teaspoon fine sea salt